 - A 600% growth in revenue

 Now, personalizing your email content goes well beyond simply including the recipient’s name in the subject line and greeting (although this is important to do, as well).
-In order to truly personalize your email marketing campaigns, you have to learn as much as you can about the people on your mailing list – and deliver relevant content accordingly.
+In order to truly personalize your email marketing campaigns, you have to collect, manage and use information about the people on your mailing list and use it to customize content accordingly.

 While there are a number of ways you can gather this information, perhaps the most effective way to determine the type of content your audience wants is to simply ask them about their needs.

-Creating surveys to be delivered to your new subscribers will not only allow you to immediately learn a ton about them, but it will also show them that your goal is to begin providing ultra-relevant content to them as soon as you possibly can.
+Creating surveys to be delivered to your new subscribers will not only allow you to immediately learn more about your customer base, but it will also show them that your goal is to begin providing ultra-relevant content to them as soon as you possibly can.

 In conjunction with such surveys, you may also choose to utilize predictive analytics software to both collect and organize even more in-depth information about your mailing list subscribers (as in the example above).
 This will allow you to create highly specific audience segments – in turn enabling you to provide laser-focused content and offers to each of these segments.

-Although email gives you the ability to contact every single one of your customers in one fell swoop, creating such generic email campaigns typically does more harm than good.
-On the other hand, investing the necessary resources into personalizing your email campaigns as much as possible will almost certainly be worth the effort in the long run.
+Although email gives you the ability to contact every single one of your customers at once, creating such generic email campaigns typically does more harm than good.
+On the other hand, investing the necessary resources into personalizing your email campaigns as much as possible will almost certainly be worth the effort in the long run and increase customer engagement.

 Provide options to your customers